richardliuu/Leveraging-Machine-Learning-to-Diagnose-Lung-Cancer/README.md

 # Summary

 # Introduction
-This repostiroy contains the code for a proof-of-concept machine learning model that detects potential signs of lung cancer using audio recordings of human speech.
+This repository contains the code for a proof-of-concept machine learning model that detects potential signs of lung cancer using audio recordings of human speech.
 It explores the relationship between vocal biomakers and health conditions like lung cancer, offering a non-invasive approach to voice-based screening.

 # Project Overview
 Lung cancer can cause subtle changes in voice due to effects on the respiratory system.
 This project investigates whether machine learning models can detect such changes using features extracted from speech.